h5md/VMD-h5mdplugin/README.md

         vmd_plugin_scandirectory /PATH_TO_SO_DIRECTORY/ h5mdplugin.so

-Alternatively you may also load the plugin by linking to h5mdplugin.so in the vmd molfile plugins folder (e.g. under .../vmd/plugins/LINUXAMD64/molfile/).
+Alternatively you may also load the plugin by linking h5mdplugin.so and libh5md.so into the vmd molfile plugins folder (e.g. under .../vmd/plugins/LINUXAMD64/molfile/).

 Remarks
 -------